chrislattman/test-ffi/README.md

 Build and run the examples using the provided Makefile.

 Note: C and C++ are not the only languages that can be called by high-level languages.
 Go and Rust support exporting code in library format.
-This repository contains experimental support for calling libfraction.go functions.
+This repository contains experimental support for calling Go functions in libfraction.go.